GarrettLeePrice/textris/README.md

 * remove line once 10 columns in any row are filled.
 This will not exceed 4 based on shape sizes

 * add alert to signal end of game.
-This will happen if enough lines are not cleared, and shapes reach top of  gameboard
+This will happen if enough lines are not cleared, and shapes reach top of  game board

 * add start button for player interactivity